 Emergent communicator

 Phase 1 Phase 2

 Understand and respond to simple phrases, statements and questions.
 Identify basic messages, facts, opinions, feelings and ideas presented in oral, visual and written language, and demonstrate their comprehension in simple oral and written phrases.
 Convey basic information in a limited range of everyday situations, using oral and written language appropriate to a very limited range of interpersonal and cultural contexts.
 Begin to be aware that language use is connected to a purpose and an audience.
 Understand and respond to simple spoken and written texts.
 Identify messages, facts, opinions, feelings and ideas presented in oral, visual and written language, and demonstrate their comprehension in short oral and written form.
 Interact to share information in a limited range of familiar situations, using basic language appropriate to a limited range of interpersonal and cultural contexts.
 Be aware that language varies according to purpose and audience.

 Capable communicator

 Phase 3 Phase 4

 Understand and respond to a limited variety of spoken and written texts.
-Understand specific information, main ideas and Capable communicators in phase 4 understand and respond to a variety of spoken and written texts.
-Interpret specific information, main ideas and some
+Understand specific information, main ideas and some detail presented in oral, visual and written language, and demonstrate their comprehension in Capable communicators in phase 4 understand and respond to a variety of spoken and written texts.
+Interpret specific information, main ideas and some detail presented in complex oral, visual and written language, draw conclusions and recognize implied